-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 theScore

-If you’re into sports — whether it’s the NFL, NBA, NHL, Premier League Soccer, you name it — it’s in this app.
-It offers rich information, including detailed stats that you don’t get on many apps.
-If you want real time scores with an app that specializes in sports, then this app is a must.
-If you’re an iOS user, the best part is that there’s an Apple Watch app, too.
+If you’re into sports — whether it’s the NFL, NBA, or Premier League Soccer — it’s in this app.
+It offers a huge amount of information, including detailed stats that you won’t find on many similar apps.
+It offers real-time scores alongside comprehensive information about your teams and players, all crammed into a good-looking interface.
+If you’re looking for an app that specializes in sports, then you’ve found your choice.
+If you’re an iOS user, there’s an Apple Watch app too.

 Download now for: